TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

-# Abilities
+# Special abilities

-**Abilities** are your special moves.
+**Special abilities** are exactly what they sound like.
 They're your magic spells, martial art forms, animal transformations, or any other cool mechanic that's specific to your character.
 And best of all?
 You decide how they work.

 ## Ability points

-To start with, consider what powers your character's abilities.
+To start with, consider what powers your character's special abilities.
 What makes them able to do the incredible things they do?
-An ability may cost magic gems, imbued talismans of paper, a source of energy like mana, or anything else you can come up with!
+A special ability may cost magic gems, imbued talismans of paper, a source of energy like mana, or anything else you can come up with!

 Whatever you choose it to be, that is their type of **ability points**.
 You start with a pool of **2** of these ability points, and gain more as you gain additional potential.
-You spend these points to use abilities, and you can recover spent points when you [spend some downtime to recover](../gameplay/downtime.md#recovering).
+You spend these points to use special abilities, and you can recover spent points when you [spend some downtime to recover](../gameplay/downtime.md#recovering).

 You can also recover spent ability points when it makes sense that you would.
 A mage might be able to replenish their _mana_ from leylines.
 A grenadier might be able to replenish their _ammunition_ in an arsenal.
 A leader might replenish their _pride_ from cheering throngs of admirers.